tardate/LittleArduinoProjects/Radio/AM/SingleTransistorTransmitter/README.md

 Testing the carrier with the modulation input disconnected.

-With the component values as given in the schematic, I'm seeing a carreier wave tuning range of 819.49kHz to 1580.96kHz.
+With the component values as given in the schematic, I'm seeing a carrier wave tuning range of 819.49kHz to 1580.96kHz.
 The carrier is very close to a pure sine wave at the higher frequencies, and only minor distortion at the lower end.

 Interestingly, there is a resonant spot at around 1453.62kHz where the output peaks at 17.2V peak-peak (with a 9V battery).

-Running at minimum carrier frequency, note the somewhat skewed sine wave:
+Running at minimum carrier frequency, note the somewhat skewed sine wave.
+The scope trace on CH1 is captured at the output/antenna (safe-ish since this is only a low-power circuit):

 ![carrier_min](./assets/carrier_min.gif?raw=true)

 The spectrum shows just the first harmonic having much power.
-Prior to adding the output filter network, 2nd, 3rd and 4th etc harmonics were quite visible.
+Prior to adding the output filter network, 2nd, 3rd and 4th etc harmonics were quite prominent.

 ![carrier_min](./assets/carrier_min_fft.gif?raw=true)